⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Instructor C C C

 The instructional designer (ID) is responsible for the overall instructional strategy.
-During the analysis and course design, the ID works with the Subject Matter Experts (SME) to define which skills and knowledge need to be covered in the course, choose the appropriate instructional strategy and support the team in defining the delivery and evaluation strategies.
+During analysis and course design, the ID works with Subject Matter Experts to define the necessary skills and knowledge for the course.
+Together, they choose the appropriate instructional strategy.

-The Instructional designer also plays a significant role in the media production as the ID manages and validates the assets and deliverables for the design and development stages.
+• The Instructional designer also plays a notable role in media production as the ID manages and validates the assets and deliverables for the design and development stages.

-Subject Matter Expert (SME) contributes to the knowledge and information required for each course.
+• Subject Matter Expert (SME) contributes to the knowledge and information required for each course.
 SME collaborates with the ID to design the course and define evaluation strategies.
-The SME may supply the texts for the eLearning lessons depending on the course developed.

-Technical Developer (TD) is responsible for the technical implementation of the online course content (or online course media) delivery.
-Therefore, TD is expected to work in close liaison with media creators.
+• Technical Developer (TD) is responsible for implementing the online course content delivery.

-Translator (optional).
-The translation is a part of the localization of the online course.
+• Translator (optional).
 The TD does the localization with the contribution of the translator.
-Translators may also be used to produce translated text for narration or scripts for video clips.
+Translators may also be used to produce translated text for narration or scripts for video.

-The technical Support Specialist (TSS) is responsible for ensuring that the necessary software tools are working correctly and assist producers and users of the online course at every stage of the process.
+• The technical Support Specialist (TSS) is responsible for ensuring that the necessary software tools are working correctly and assists producers and users of the online course at every stage of the process.

-Course Administrator is the Product Owner and individual that manages an online course and its users.
-The course administrator either enrolls trainees in the course or validates requests to enroll in the course.
+• Course Administrator is the Product Owner and individual who enrolls trainees in the course or validates requests.

-LMS Site Administrator is a staff member responsible for managing the eLearning platform, providing daily support, and keeping the ongoing operations of the eLearning platform LMS stable.
-The LMS Site Administrator creates the area on the platform for the eLearning course and may assist with publishing your courses to the platform.
+• LMS Site Administrator is a staff member responsible for managing the eLearning platform, providing daily support, and keeping the ongoing operations of the eLearning platform LMS stable.

-The ADDIE Model Navigation Board displayed below will help you to better orient in the online course creation process.
+The navigation board of the ADDIE model, shown below, will help you to better orient yourself in the process of creating an online course.

 ADDIE Model Navigation Board